Check out the #Listen2cities campaign report for the PrepCom3

 How the New Urban Agenda is listening to cities

-to the draft of the New Urban Agenda, the networks of the Global Taskforce welcomed the fact that a number of the priorities of cities and territories have been included in the text, particularly:
+In their reaction to the draft of the New Urban Agenda, the networks of the Global Taskforce welcomed the fact that a number of the priorities of cities and territories have been included in the text, particularly:

 - There is increased recognition of the active role that local and regional governments must play in the implementation of the New Urban Agenda.